 Engine 432 1000 gpm engine with 500 gallons of water

 Engine 471 500 gpm engine with 500 gallons of water

 Tender 492 4000 gallon tender (tanker)

 Tender 493 4000 gallon tender (tanker)

 1150 gallons of additional support water

 The District has an ISO rating of 4 for those that fall within 1000 ft from a standard pressurized fire hydrant.
-Those that are outside of that category but within 5 road miles from either of the 2 stations qualify for an ISO rating of 9.
-Outside of that boudary qualifies for an ISO rating of 10.
+As of 01/01/2022 those that are not within range of a fire hydrant, but fall within 5 road miles from either of the 2 stations will also qualify for an ISO rating of 4 following an updated ISO evaluation.
+Outside of that boundary qualifies for an ISO rating of 10.